Skip to main content

 A separate licence is required for each short-term let premises.
 A member of the public can submit an objection or representation to an application and there is a right of appeal for an application, which is rejected, providing there are sufficient and relevant grounds applicable.

-Insight from Sarah Cooper, Commercial Litigation Solicitor.
+Insight from Sarah Cooper, Commercial Litigation Associate.
 For more information contact Sarah or any member of the team on 03330 430350.

 About the author